 \subsection{Comparison with fixed-radius and $k$-nearest neighborhoods}

 Overloading a word, we will give quantitative evidence that peel neighborhoods encode an ``efficient'' notion of locality.
 For context, the \emph{efficiency} of a distance-weighted graph $G$ on $[N]$ is where $d_{jk}$ is the shortest-path distance \cite{latora2001efficient}.
-More sparsity-aware variants of this are the efficiency per edge and the efficiency per length, given by $\textnormal{eff}(G)/\sum_{j,k} A_{jk}$ with $A$ respectively equal to the unweighted and distance-weighted adjacency matrix of $G$ \cite{huntsman2020fast}.
+More sparsity-aware variants of this are the efficiencies per edge and per length, given by $\textnormal{eff}(G)/\sum_{j,k} A_{jk}$ with $A$ respectively equal to the unweighted and distance-weighted adjacency matrix of $G$ \cite{huntsman2020fast}.

 With this context, consider the ``radial'' graphs\footnote{These are usually called \emph{(random) geometric graphs} in the literature.} obtained by connecting vertices within a given radius and the ``$k$NN'' graphs obtained by connected the $k$ nearest neighbors.
 Obviously, as the radius and/or $k$ increase, the efficiency will increase as well, but the efficiency per edge or per length may not.
 Meanwhile, the number of connected components is nonincreasing and ultimately decreases to one.